-In addition to the unauthorized re-export described above, Acting Assistant Secretary Delli-Colli also concluded that additional violations were imminent based on statements by Orion Air to the U.S. Government in May 2009 that Orion Air planned to re-export an additional BAE 146-300 aircraft (tail number EC-JVJ) to Syria, and specifically to Syrian Pearl Airlines.
+In addition to the unauthorized re-export described above, Acting Assistant Secretary

+Delli-Colli also concluded that additional violations were imminent based on statements by Orion

+Air to the U.S. Government in May 2009 that Orion Air planned to re-export an additional BAE

+146-300 aircraft (tail number EC-JVJ) to Syria, and specifically to Syrian Pearl Airlines.
 This second aircraft was at the time undergoing maintenance in the United Kingdom, and remains located there.
-Moreover, the agreement between Orion Air and Syrian Pearl Airlines involved both aircraft.
-Based on my review of the record, I find that the facts and circumstances that led to the issuance of the initial TDO and the November 2009 renewal Order continue to show that renewal of the TDO for an additional 180 days is necessary and in the public interest to prevent an imminent violation of the EAR.
+Moreover, the agreement between Orion Air and Syrian Pearl Airlines involved both aircraft being re-exported to Syria for Syrian Pearl Airlines' use and benefit.

+Based on my review of the record, I find that the facts and circumstances that led to the issuance of the initial TDO and subsequent renewal Orders continue to show that renewal of the TDO for an additional 180 days is necessary and in the public interest to prevent an imminent violation of the EAR.
 Absent renewal of the TDO, there remains a substantial continued risk that the second aircraft will be re-exported contrary to the Regulations, given that, inter alia, Orion Air acted with actual knowledge and took deceptive and evasive action.
 This finding alone would justify renewal.
-There also would be a substantial risk that, absent renewal of the TDO, the first aircraft, which remains in Syria, would be operated or disposed of in violation of the Regulations.
+Additionally, there remains a substantial risk that, absent renewal of the TDO, the first aircraft, which remains in Syria, would be operated or disposed of in violation of the Regulations.
 Furthermore, renewal of the TDO is needed to give notice to persons and companies in the United States and abroad that they should cease dealing with the Respondents in export transactions involving items subject to the EAR.